jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 # [Domain-3](#domain-3-security-architecture-and-engineering) **Security Architecture and Engineering**

-You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics
+You may find this domain to be more technical than others, and if you have experience working in a security engineering role you likely have an advantage; if not, allocate extra time to this domain to ensure you have a good understanding of the topics

 - **Advanced Encryption Standard (AES)**: uses the Rijndael algorithm and is the US gov standard for the secure exchange of sensitive but unclassified data; AES uses key lengths of 128, 192, and 256 bits, and a fixed block size of 128 bits, achieving a higher level of security than the older DES algorithm
-- **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
+- **Algorithm**: a mathematical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **Argon2**: a secure key derivation and password hashing algorithm designed to protect against brute-force and side-channel attacks; it was the winner of the Password Hashing Competition in 2015 and is considered highly secure and efficient, especially for systems requiring robust password protection
 - **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
-- **Block ciphers**: take a number of bits and encrypt them in a single unit, padding the plaintext to achieve a multiple of the block size; the Advanced Encryption Standard (AES) algorithm uses 128-bit blocks
+- **Block cipher**: method of encrypting text that produces ciphertext, where a cryptographic key and algorithm are applied to a block of data at once/as a group, instead of one bit at a time; takes a number of bits and encrypts them in a single unit, padding the plaintext to achieve a multiple of the block size; the Advanced Encryption Standard (AES) algorithm uses 128-bit blocks
-- **Ciphers**: always meant to hide the true meaning of a message; types of ciphers include transposition, substitution, stream, and block
+- **Cipher**: always meant to hide the true meaning of a message; always secret; types of ciphers include transposition, substitution, stream, and block
 - **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
 - **Cleartext**: any information that is unencrypted, although it might be in an encoded form that is not easily human-readable (such as base64 encoding)
-- **Codes**: cryptographic systems of symbols that operate on words or phrases and are sometimes secret, but don't always provide confidentiality
+- **Code**: cryptographic systems of symbols that operate on words or phrases and are sometimes secret, but don't always provide confidentiality
 - **Collision**: occurs when a hash function generates the same output for different inputs
-- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services; Cryptanalysis is the process of transforming or decoding communications from non-readable to readable format without having access to the real key
+- **Cryptanalysis**: study of techniques for attempting to defeat cryptographic methods and generally information security services; Cryptanalysis is the process of transforming or decoding communications from non-readable to readable format without having access to the real key; two major types of cryptanalysis: cryptanalytic attacks, and cryptographic attacks
+- **Cryptanalytic attack**: attack with a primary goal of deducing the key
 - **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash
 - **Cryptography**: study of/application of methods to secure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
-- **Cryptosystem**: complete set of hardware, software, communications elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
+- **Cryptosystem**: complete set of hardware, software, communications elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algorithm, key, and key management functions
-- **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
+- **Cryptovariable**: parameter associated with a particular cryptographic algorithm; e.g. block size, key length and number of iterations
 - **Cyber-physical systems**: systems that use 'computational means' to control physical devices
 - **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format
 - **Decryption**: the reverse process from encryption
 - **Elliptic-curve cryptography (ECC)**: a newer mainstream algorithm, is normally 256 bits in length (a 256-bit ECC key is equivalent to a 3072-bit RSA key), making it securer and able to offer stronger anti-attack capabilities
 - **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
+- **Factoring attack**: in terms of the test, only the RSA algorithm uses factoring as the hard math problem; so if you see factoring attack, think RSA
 - **Fog computing**: advanced computational architecture often used as an element in IIoT; fog computing relies on sensors, IoT devices, or edge computing devices to collect data, then transfers it back to a central location for processing (centralizing processing and intelligence)
 - **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the ciphertext as a way of reducing the search space
 - **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
-- **International Data Encryption Algorithm (IDEA)**: IDEA is a form of symmetric key block cipher encryption that uses a 128-bit key and operates on 64-bit blocks; it encrypts a 64-bit block of plaintext into a 64-bit block of ciphertext, and the input plaintext block is divided into four subblocks of 16 bits each
+- **International Data Encryption Algorithm (IDEA)**: IDEA is a form of symmetric key block cipher encryption that uses a 128-bit key and operates on 64-bit blocks; it encrypts a 64-bit block of plaintext into a 64-bit block of ciphertext, and the input plaintext block is divided into four sub-blocks of 16 bits each
+- **Initialization Vector (IV)**: a random string of bits (aka a nonce) that is XORed with a message, reducing predictability and repeatability; size of the IV varies by algorithm but normally is the same length as the block size of the cipher (or as large as the encryption key); IV is the cryptographic version of a random number
-- **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permits the reliable encyrption and decryption of the message
+- **Key**: the input that controls the operation of the cryptographic algorithm, determining the behavior of the algorithm and permits the reliable encryption and decryption of the message
-- **Key pair**: matching set of one public and one private key
+- **Key clustering**: weakness in cryptography where a plain-text message generates identical ciphertext messages when using the same algorithm but using different keys
 - **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
 - **Key generation**: the process of creating a new encryption/decryption key
+- **Key pair**: matching set of one public and one private key
-- **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
+- **Key recovery**: process of reconstructing an encryption key from the ciphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password; keyspace = 2 to the power of the number of bits, so 4 bits = 16 keys, 8 bits = 256 keys
+- **Lattice-based Cryptography**: Lattice-based cryptography leverages complex grids or constructions known as lattices for the purpose of encryption and decryption; involves mathematical problems that remain hard to solve even with the enhanced computational power of quantum computing
 - **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
 - **Microcontroller**: similar to system on a chip (SoC), consists of a CPU, memory, IO devices, and non-volatile storage (e.g. flash or ROM/PROM/EEPROM); think Raspberry Pi or Arduino
-- Mobile device deployment models that cover allowing or providing mobile devices for employees include: BYOD, COPE, CYOD, and COMS/COBO; also consider VDI and VMI options;
+- **Mobile device deployment models**: that cover allowing or providing mobile devices for employees include: BYOD (Bring Your Own Device), COPE (Company Owned/Personally Enabled), CYOD (Choose Your Own Device), and COBO (Company Owned/Business Only); also consider VDI and VMI options
-- Mobile device deployment policies should address things like data ownership, support ownership, patch and update management, security product management, forensics, privacy, on/offboarding, adherence to corporate policies, user acceptance, legal concerns, acceptable use policies, camera/video, microphone, Wi-Fi Direct, tethering and hotspots, contactless payment methods, and infrastructure considerations
+- **Mobile device deployment policies**: should address things like data ownership, support ownership, patch and update management, security product management, forensics, privacy, on/offboarding, adherence to corporate policies, user acceptance, legal concerns, acceptable use policies, camera/video, microphone, Wi-Fi Direct, tethering and hot spots, contactless payment methods, and infrastructure considerations
-- **Multistate systems**: certified to handle data from different security classifications simultaneously
+- **Multi-state systems**: certified to handle data from different security classifications simultaneously
 - **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient; to be successful, the key must be generated randomly without any known pattern; the key must be at least as long as the message to be encrypted; the pads must be protected against physical disclosure and each pad must be used only one time, then discarded
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Password-Based Key Derivation Function 2 (PBKDF2)**: securely derives cryptographic keys from passwords; by applying salting and key stretching (through multiple hashing iterations), PBKDF2 transforms a password into a cryptographic key that can be used for encrypting data or securely storing passwords; this process makes it much harder for attackers to guess or brute-force the password, as it increases the computational work required to test each possible password, improving resistance against attacks
 - **Pepper**: a large constant number used to increase the security of the hashed password further; it is stored outside of the database holding the hashed passwords
 - **Personal electronic device (PED)** security features can usually be managed using mobile device management (MDM) or unified endpoint management (UEM) solutions, including device authentication, full-device encryption, communication protection, remote wiping, communication protection, device lockout, screen locks, GPS and location services, content management, app control, push notification management, third-party app store control, rooting/jailbreaking, credential management and more
 - **Plaintext**: message or data in its readable form, not turned into a secret
+- **Post-Quantum Cryptography**: development of new types of cryptographic approaches that can be implemented using conventional computing, and is resistant to quantum computing attacks; note that Lattice-based cryptography is resistant to most, but not all, quantum attacks (also see my [article on quantum computing threats and opportunities](https://blog.balancedsec.com/p/quantum-computing-heros))
 - **Remote attestation**: feature of the TPM (Trusted Platform Module) that creates a hash value from the system configuration to confirm the integrity of the configuration
 - **RTOS**: real-time operating system (RTOS) is an operating system specifically designed to manage hardware resources and run applications with precise timing and high reliability; they are designed to process data with minimum latency; an RTOS is often stored on ROM; they use deterministic timing, meaning tasks are completed within a defined time frame and is designed to operate in a hard (i.e. missing a deadline can cause system failure) or soft (missing a deadline degrades performance but is not catastrophic) real-tme condition
 - **Salting**: adds additional bits to a password before hashing it, and helps thwart rainbow attacks; algorithms like Argon2, bcrypt, and PBKDF2 add salt and repeat the hashing function many times; salts are stored in the same database as the hashed password